geomob/geomob-website/_posts/2021-02-23-feb-23rd-geomob-online-details.markdown

 * [Nadine Alameh](https://twitter.com/nadinesa), CEO of the [OGC](https://www.ogc.org) will discuss "_Do we still need standards today_"

-* Henrique Köhler, inventor of the [Munich Orientation Convention](http://www.volksnav.de)
+* Henrique Köhler, inventor of the [Munich Orientation Convention](http://www.volksnav.de), will present "_A simple circle turns into a quantum jump_"

 * [Richard Hawthorn](https://twitter.com/richardhawthorn), of [traintrackr](https://www.traintrackr.io)